DanielYakubov/ComputationalPoetry/README.md

 The poem repeats the stanza twice (each time numbered, 1 and 2).
 This repo remixes this poem and instead makes it repeat an infinite amount of times, the poem is printed at 14.69ms per char, per Demberg & Keller (2008)

+Note the part that says 'infinite' -- there's a while-true loop in this script, so be mindful if you choose to run it.

 Demberg, V., & Keller, F. (2008).
 Data from eye-tracking corpora as evidence for theories of syntactic processing complexity.
 Cognition, 109, 193-210.